AriFordsham/GHCWiki/building/problems.md

 ### GCC 4 issues

 It has been observed on Gentoo systems that GCC 4 may fail, complaining about there being no `-nopie` option.
-Try using GCC 3.
+You can either use GCC 3, re-emerge ghc or just edit your `/usr/bin/ghc` script to remove the `-nopie` flag (the latter is by far the quickest and is perfectly safe).

 ## Building from the Darcs tree